isaiah-institute/podcasts/_posts/old-testament-studies/2021-12-25-old-testament-studies-00.markdown

 Avraham Gileadi offers insights and commentary on specific parts of weekly readings from the Old Testament.

 [Endtime Prophecy: A Judeo-Mormon Analysis](https://isaiahinstitute.com/product/endtime-prophecy-a-judeo-mormon-analysis/) is available among other study resources at the [Isaiah Institute store](https://isaiahinstitute.com/store/).

-Copyright of the content of this podcast by Isaiah Institute.
-Do not republish any part or form, except for personal use only.